wonguk/GoPlaysGo/README.txt

 ...
 }

-For more help the user can check example code in the Ai_example folder.
+For more help the user can check example code in the ai_example folder and look at the ai/ai_api.go file.

 -------------------------------------